-The adjacent chart shows the number of positive COVID-19 cases in 2021 among Bethesda staff, residents and tenants, as a result of our onsite testing (click the chart to enlarge it).
+The adjacent chart shows the number of positive COVID-19 cases in 2021, as a result of our onsite testing (click the chart to enlarge it).
 We update this chart weekly.

-Bethesda, in partnership with Thrifty White Pharmacy, administered more than 200 doses of the COVID-19 vaccine to residents and some staff of its skilled nursing facility on Dec.
+Bethesda, in partnership with Thrifty White Pharmacy, began administering the first doses of the COVID-19 vaccine to more than 200 residents and staff on Dec.
 29, 2020.
-Bethesda has received additional vaccine each week and continues to administer first doses.
-Bethesda will begin administering second doses at the end of January.
-Read more about our vaccinations and bold approach to dealing with COVID-19 by clicking here.
+Bethesda received more vaccines in subsequent weeks and administered additional first doses.
+Bethesda began administering second doses on Jan.
+26, 2021.
+Read more about our bold approach to dealing with COVID-19 by clicking here.

 COVID-19 contact information